 This afternoon, we'll head to the University of Coimbra and its UNESCO World Heritage Sites, including the 16th-century St. Michael's Chapel with its transporting ceiling painted by Francisco F. de Araujo, baroque organ, and intricately tiled floors.
 Other highlights include the Noble Room and the famous 18th-century Joanina Library, constructed during the reign of Portugal's King John V, which shelters more than 200,000 volumes.

-Our day ends after our walk, and you are free enjoy dinner and explore Coimbra on your own, or perhaps return to rest and relax in our boutique hotel.
+Our day ends after our walk, and you are free to enjoy dinner and explore Coimbra on your own, or perhaps return to rest and relax in our boutique hotel.

 Citadel of Óbidos to Lisbon